Group on Earth Observations

 Data governance

-GEO recognises that the societal benefits arising from EOs can only be fully achieved through the sharing of data, information, knowledge, products, and services.
+GEO recognises that the societal benefits arising from Earth Intelligence can only be fully achieved through the sharing of data, information, knowledge, products, and services.
 Ever since its inception, GEO has been a strong advocate for broad and open data-sharing policies and practices (Open Earth Observation Data).
-The Data Sharing Principles (2005-2015) inspired a few members and participating organisations to evolve from restricted data policies to Open Data approaches.
+The Data Sharing Principles (2005-2015) inspired a few members and participating organisations to evolve from restricted data policies to open data approaches.
 Data sharing was also recognised as one of the greatest successes of the first GEO decade.
-Embracing the international trend of Open Data, GEO principals endorsed a new set of Data Management Principles.
-These principles promote ‘Open Data by Default’ and address the need for discovery, accessibility, usability, preservation, and curation of data.
+Embracing the international trend of open data, GEO principals endorsed a new set of Data Management Principles.
+These principles promote ‘open data by default’ and address the need for discovery, accessibility, usability, preservation, and curation of data.

 Sustainable development

-Driven by the post-2025 strategy, Earth Intelligence for All, GEO is committed to co-producing actionable insights with and for our diverse user base.
+Driven by the GEO Post-2025 Strategy, Earth Intelligence for All, GEO is committed to co-producing actionable insights with and for our diverse user base.

 The GEO Work Programme is the primary instrument to encourage collaboration among our members, participating organisations, associates, and other partners.
 It aims to fulfil GEO’s mission and vision by addressing information needs in various fields where EOs play a crucial role.